Barbariandev/MANTIS/MINER_GUIDE.md

 The core mining loop involves creating data, encrypting it for a future time, uploading it, and ensuring the network knows where to find it.

 ### Step 1: Build Your Embedding
 First, generate your predictive embedding.
 This must be a list of 100 floating-point numbers, where each value is between -1.0 and 1.0.
+A recommended first step would be to build a model that attempts to predict BTCUSD 1 hour returns.

 ```python
 import numpy as np